-However, even simple band expanding causes lesser noise levels because quantization noise energy is constant and distributed in full band.
+However, even simple band expansion causes lesser noise levels because quantization noise energy is constant and distributed in the full band.
 Graphically, noise energy is the square of the noise spectrum.
 Consider it in the same way you consider a rectangle.
 If its width is expanded, height (noise level) will diminish in ratio.

 Sample rate and quantization noise level

 Two times band expansion decreases noise level at a rate of 6 dB.